Krisstophe/RepData_PeerAssessment1/PA1.md

 ```
 The result is: 1.0766 &times; 10<sup>4</sup> and 1.0766 &times; 10<sup>4</sup>

-The mean values are same, but the median values have 1 step diffrence between the new and old dataset.
-After imputing missing data, it is easier to judge everyday steps by the plot.
+The mean values are same, but the median values have 1 step difference between the new and old dataset.
+After imputing missing data, it is easier to estimate everyday steps pattern by the plot.
+We can see that it's around 10,000 steps per day.

 ### Are there differences in activity patterns between weekdays and weekends?